 (a) the relevant requirements of the exemption provision do not apply to any extent in respect of a part of the area of the lot or parcel; and

-(b) the relevant requirements of the exemption apply, or apply to some extent, in respect of the remainder of the area of the lot or parcel (the exempt area).
+(b) the relevant requirements of the exemption provision apply, or apply to some extent, in respect of the remainder of the area of the lot or parcel (the exempt area).

 (3) For the purposes of determining the taxable value of the lot or parcel for the assessment year, the unimproved value of the lot or parcel for the assessment year is the unimproved value of the whole of the lot or parcel reduced by the unimproved value of the exempt area, but only to the extent to which the relevant requirements of the exemption provision apply in respect of the exempt area.